Protecting Your Digital Identity

 Hackers have been preying on people for decades, creating a sense of urgency with fear of loss, prizes, and threats, among other despicable tactics.
-Weaponizing the anxiety caused by natural disasters is among the most effective situations they’ve exploited, and this pandemic is no exception.
-If anything, they see this pandemic as a global opportunity to steal as much from you as they can.
+Weaponizing the anxiety caused by missed opportunities, financial loss, and legal trouble are among the most effective situations they’ve exploited, but now they’re using data scraped off social media and from other hacks to personalize these scams.

 You’ve probably heard the old axiom, an ounce of prevention is worth a pound of cure.
-There is no place those words are more relevant in today’s world than online.
+There is no place those words are more relevant than online.

-Phishing scams.Social media awareness.
-Using strong passwords.
-These are things we’re always talking about.
+I’m always talking about phishing scams, social media awareness, and using strong passwords in blogs, articles, and posts.
 All of it comes down to awareness.
 The first and most vital step to preventing identity theft online is to be aware of the threats that are out there.
 You would never leave your wallet or purse unattended in an unlocked car.
 Why?
 Because someone, most likely your parents, told you what would happen.
-Someone made you aware of the danger and you take appropriate actions to protect yourself.
+Someone made you aware of the danger, and you take appropriate actions to protect yourself.

-Being aware and taking action to secure your identity online is exactly the same thing, but you have to take it seriously.
+Being aware and taking action to secure your identity online is the same thing, but you must take it seriously.

 Another great way to secure your accounts is not to reuse passwords.
 Hackers are attacking organizations all the time.
 In the past couple of months on the dark web, security experts have discovered:

 And these are just a few examples.
-With stolen passwords, hackers use a simple tool called “password stuffing” to access all of the accounts with the same email address and password.
+With stolen passwords, hackers use a simple tool called “password stuffing” to access accounts with the same email address and password.
 If you are reusing a password, you are putting your digital identity at risk.

 If you’re not monitoring your digital identity, you should start now.
 When your credentials are compromised, the first thing you need to do is change your password.
-Remember, your password is your first line of defense against hackers.
+Remember, your password is your first line of defense against cyber criminals.